Best car insurance in Washington for 2021

 - $10,000 of property damage coverage in an accident

-Comprehensive insurance coverage is not mandatory, but encouraged, as it may protect you from costly repair and medical bills.
-Failure to show proof of coverage at an accident can result in a fine up to $450.
+Comprehensive insurance coverage is not mandatory, but is encouraged by most insurance experts, as it may protect you from costly repair and medical bills.
+Failure to show proof of coverage at an accident could result in a fine.

 Frequently asked questions

-What is the cheapest car insurance available in Washington?
+What are the best car insurance companies in Washington?

-What is needed to get car insurance in Washington?
+What is the cheapest car insurance in Washington?

 What are the factors that influence car insurance premiums?